anton-g/blog/src/pages/deploy-with-now/index.md

 date: "2019-10-29T21:05:00.000Z"
 ---

 Like many others I started learning web development by editing HTML files and then manually uploading them to a web host via FTP.
 Looking back at this process now it may look too simplistic, too bare-bones or too manual but recently I found myself in a situation where I wanted to host a relatively simple nodejs web application and didn't have the time or need to set up a CI/CD flow.
 After scouring the internet for candidates I eventually decided to try [Now](https://zeit.co/now).

 ## Now

-> **Update**: Zeit has just released [Now 2.0](https://zeit.co/blog/now-2).
-The deployment process have changed a lot with this release, and I will update this article as soon as I get a chance to try it out.
+> **Update**: Zeit has just released [Now 2.0](https://zeit.co/blog/now-2) and this article was written for Now 1.
+The deployment process have changed a lot with this release, so the information below is a bit outdated.

 Now is a service for deploying static, Docker or NodeJS applications to The Cloud™ without caring about servers or infrastructure.
 In my opinion however it is the ease of use that makes Now take a step above its competitors.
 Getting started is as easy as downloading the Now client and logging in.
 When that is done, navigate to a project directory with a `package.json`, `Dockerfile` or a `index.html` file and run the deployment command in a terminal of your choice: